eguvenc/Config/website/index.md

     vhost: /
 ```

-> You can use the `putenv ('VARIABLE = VALUE')` method to assign Env variables, or the more comprehensive <a href="https://packagist.org/packages/vlucas/phpdotenv"> vlucas / phpdotenv </a> package for this method .
+> You can use the `putenv('VARIABLE=VALUE')` method to assign Env variables, or the more comprehensive <a href="https://packagist.org/packages/vlucas/phpdotenv">vlucas/phpdotenv</a> package for this method .

 ## Configuration variables